 My Life After Nebraska

-After graduating from Nebraska with a major in business, I was faced with saying goodbye to all the people who had become like family to me over four and a half years.
+After graduating from Nebraska with a major in business, I was faced with saying goodbye to all the people who had become family to me over four and a half years.
 As challenging as that was for me, I eventually set out to take on life after college and found myself back in my second home in Kansas City.
 I would be lying to you if I said that every day following graduation is sunshine and rainbows.
 As many of you know, life in your mid-to-late twenty’s is as exciting as it is stressful most of the time.
 It is a unique time in our lives when we get to enjoy how far we have come but also wonder where, what, why, when, and how the remaining chapters of our lives may unfold.
 Not to mention many of us have just bid farewell to a part of our identity we knew for so long, the athlete.

 My Toughest Match